BoiseState/CS321-resources/examples/threads/README.md

 time mergesort 30000000 -p 3
 ```

-This creates one thread for each recrsive call, up to 3 levels deep.
+This creates one thread for each recursive call, up to 3 levels deep.